imagineLife/big-site/content/redis/data-types/intro.md

   - `expire app-session:qwer1234 60` (seconds)

 - create a hash with `hset key subkey1 "subval1" subkey2 "subval2"`
+  - `hsetnx` sets a value ONLY WHEN the field doesn't already exist
 - get the whole thing with `HGETALL` and/or `HSCAN`
 - get a key/sub-val pair with `hget key subkey2`
 - HDEL will delete a subkey/val